What pupils in school say about RE...

 - enquire into what enables different individuals and communities to live together respectfully for the wellbeing of all; and

-- articulate beliefs, values and commitments clearly in order to explain why they may be important in their own and other people’s lives
+- articulate beliefs, values and commitments clearly in order to explain why they may be important in their own and other people’s live.#

 - RE is taught weekly in Key Stage 1 and 2.
 It is taught through topic in the Early Years.
 The children are asked a question at the beginning of the topic.
 Through detailed planning and informed lessons, children are given the tools to respond to the question asked.